 When you are required to work at a height above or below ground level, the risk of falling and injuring yourself is very high.
 When working in such a dangerous environment, your safety should always be the top priority.
 That means considering all the precautions and having the right equipment for the job to mitigate the fall risk that the workers are exposed to.
+It is essential to have appropriate medical supplies and a full first aid kit on-site so that you are prepared should the worst happen.
+You can find one here.
 Here are some safety tips to consider:

 - Have acceptable anchor points

 The anchor points where the safety harnesses are attached should be stable enough to hold you if a fall happens.
 These should be solid enough, designed and installed by a competent engineer to handle a 5000 pounds’ load.
 Ensure there is regular anchor point inspections and maintenance every six months

 Having the right equipment when working at heights is essential, as it will keep you from falling and getting injured.
 The situation and task will dictate the most suitable kind of safety equipment for adequate protection.

 Workers should have the right Personal Fall Arrest Systems (PFAS) that meet ANSI standards.
 From the body harness, D-rings, to the fireproof material options.
 All the equipment pieces that experience an impact should be replaced before becoming faulty and posing a risk.

 - Regular inspection of PPE

 It is not enough to have the proper equipment to keep you protected in your work environment.
 They need to be inspected regularly for standard compliance by a professional and checked every time the worker uses them.
 When the workers are adequately trained about the PPE and safety matters, they understand what to look out for when inspecting their PPE.
 A pre-use check isn’t very time-consuming, but it needs to be thorough, as this can make a difference between life and death for you.